25 Sep To Probiotic or not?

 |Mood and Depression||Lactobacillus casei strain Shirota (LcS) (20) Lactobacillus plantarum (22)||Decrease anxiety and depression (20, 22)|

-To help find which brand to use, consider a visit to www.ConsumerLabs.com or another third-party company that tests a variety of brands for the accuracy and quality of their product.
+To help find which brand to use, consider a visit to www.ConsumerLabs.com, the Clinical Guide to Probiotic Products Available in Canada, or another third-party company that tests a variety of brands for the accuracy and quality of their product.
 Always consult your medical doctor before taking any probiotic or supplement.
 Supplements are not regulated by the Food and Drug Administration.

 13. Venugopalan V, Shriner KA, Wong-Beringer A. Regulatory Oversight and Safety of Probiotic Use.
 Emerg Infect Dis.
 2010;16(11):1661. doi:10.3201/eid1611.100574